-Survivor’s guilt has been a big issue for me over the last few years.
-It’s a common problem, which is defined by the Cambridge Dictionary as “difficult and painful feelings caused by the fact that you are still alive after a situation in which other people died.”
+My survivor’s guilt after cancer has been a big issue over the last few years.
+It’s a common problem defined by the Cambridge Dictionary as “difficult and painful feelings caused by the fact that you are still alive after a situation in which other people died.”

-If you stay in the community, you’re going to meet and connect with people who will not survive.
-So do you protect yourself from survivor’s guilt by removing yourself from the situation, or do you stay and meet the brilliant people who are living with and beyond cancer?
+If you stay in the community, you will meet and connect with people who will not survive.
+So do you protect yourself from survivor’s guilt by removing yourself from the situation, or do you stay and meet the brilliant people living with and beyond cancer?

-So I think about what I’d tell someone else within the community who is dealing with the dual dilemma of grief and survivor’s guilt, and I apply that to myself.
-I tell myself it’s OK to feel the way I do, and that no-one is to blame.
+I think about what I’d tell someone else dealing with the dual dilemma of grief and survivor’s guilt after cancer and apply that to myself.
+I tell myself it’s okay to feel how I do, and no one is to blame.